 Also on display are works that have entered the collections as part of the projects that the GAMeC has developed over recent years thanks to the support of the Ministry of Culture’s General Directorate for Contemporary Creativity, such as the Italian Council: the program for the international promotion of Italian art, and the PAC – Plan for Contemporary Art, which allocates funding aimed at enhancing Italian public collections.

-Completing the exhibition are a series of photographs from the Lanfranco Colombo Collection, a number of medals and related models donated by Vittorio Lorioli, and a selection of films from the Nino Zucchelli Archive.
+Completing the exhibition are a series of photographs from the Lanfranco Colombo Collection, and a number of medals and related models donated by Vittorio Lorioli.

 Una Galleria, Tante Collezioni constitutes a valuable opportunity to rethink the institution and further strengthen the roots that bind GAMeC to its territory, while maintaining an active dialogue between the museum and the community and continuing to work on the enhancement of the city’s heritage, especially in view of its upcoming move to a new location.